 5. Anabolic steroids: Although not commonly considered recreational drugs, anabolic steroids are sometimes misused for athletic performance enhancement.
 Steroid abuse can lead to an increase in blood pressure, cholesterol imbalances, and changes in heart structure and function, all of which can elevate the risk of heart attacks.

-See also Stimulant Overdose First Aid
+See also First Aid for Bad Trip

 It is important to note that drug use can have different effects on individuals depending on various factors, such as the type and dose of the substance, route of administration, underlying health conditions, and individual susceptibility.
 The exact causes of heart attacks related to drug use can vary, but common mechanisms include vasoconstriction (narrowing of blood vessels), increased blood pressure, disrupted heart rhythm, blood clot formation, and inflammation in the blood vessels.